xh3210578/bee-docs/docs/installation/fund-your-node.md

 /faucet sprinkle 0xabeeecdef123452a40f6ea9f598596ca8556bd57
 ```

-If you have problems, please let us know by making a post in the Faucet channel, we will do our best to provide tokens to everyone.
+If you have problems, please let us know by making a post in the [#faucet](https://discord.gg/kfKvmZfVfe) channel, we will do our best to provide tokens to everyone.

 Please be patient, we're keen for you to join the swarm too, and indeed you soon will! 🐝 🐝 🐝